Fall is, hands down, my favorite time of the year to backpack.

 I love the blazing aspen, the sound of elks bugling and that wonderful crisp, cool and bracing night air.
 The stars above are so clear at night and the vistas seem just a tad sharper.

 As such, I want to get out every weekend I can once Fall hits the high country.
-If I am home even one weekend during this time of the year I become (as a past partner puts it) a little bit of the grumpster.
+If I am home even one weekend during this time of the year I become (as someone puts it) a little bit of the grumpster.
 I just don't want to be outside…I feel the need to be outside.

 Living in CO, one on my hardest choices is WHERE to backpack.